 How to get involved:

-- Become an IRMA member and commit to credible certification of industrial-scale mines.
-Receive guidance and tools from IRMA on how to source materials from mines engaged in IRMA.
+- Become an IRMA member and commit to sourcing from mines that engage in IRMA certification.
+Receive guidance and tools from IRMA on how to source materials from mines that are undergoing independent review by IRMA trained auditors against the Standard for Responsible Mining.
 Share your membership status and commitment with your customers and stakeholders.
 Be part of the IRMA governance and support the improvement and scale-up of the IRMA standards system.

 - Get on the Responsible Mining Map to state your interest and need for responsible materials for purchase.
 This helps show mines the wide interest from purchasers and investors and creates a simple, visual incentive for mines to engage with IRMA.

-- Directly encourage your suppliers to engage in IRMA in a way appropriate for them – a good first step is to encourage mines to use the Mine Measure self-assessment tool (view a sample letter or short fact sheet for suppliers on self-assessment, or view a webinar about the tool on our Resources > Webinar page).
+- Directly encourage your suppliers to engage in IRMA – a good first step is to encourage mines to use the Mine Measure self-assessment tool (view a sample letter or short fact sheet for suppliers on self-assessment, or view a webinar about the tool on our Resources > Webinar page).

 - Partner with us in your supply chain to improve practices in mines.
 This can be related to a topic of interest to your business (for example, focused by region of the world, mined material, particular supply chain, or sustainability issue area).
 Pilots help the IRMA team learn and also help to scale up IRMA certification.